The 17 Best Perennial Plants for Shade

 Japanese Painted Fern

-It's tough to imagine a lovelier shade plant than Japanese painted fern (Athyrium niponicum var. pictum).
+It's tough to imagine lovelier colorful shade perennials than Japanese painted ferns (Athyrium niponicum var. pictum).
 This beauty offers fronds liberally dappled with silver, burgundy, and green.
-Plus, it's a low-growing, slow-spreading selection.
-And, deer and rabbits usually leave it alone.
+Plus, it's a low-growing, slow-spreading plant for shady areas.
+Deer and rabbits usually leave it alone.
 It grows best in Zones 5-8 and gets about 12 inches tall.

-Hailing from the woodlands of North America, wild ginger (Asarum canadense) is one tough plant.
-It produces fuzzy, heart-shaped leaves that look great from spring to fall.
-And, it's rarely bothered by deer and rabbits.
+Hailing from the woodlands of North America, wild ginger (Asarum canadense) is one of the toughest shade plants.
+It produces fuzzy, heart-shape leaves that look great from spring to fall.
+And it's rarely bothered by deer and rabbits.
 This slow grower eventually forms an impressive clump.
 It grows best in Zones 2-8 and reaches 6 inches tall.

 Top Picks: Wild ginger is a lovely deciduous type.
 European wild ginger (Asarum europaeum) offers shiny evergreen heart-shape leaves.
 Zones 4-8.

-Plant it with: Wild ginger looks beautiful with fern-leaf bleeding heart.
+Plant It With: Wild ginger looks beautiful with fern-leaf bleeding heart in shade gardens.

-Japanese forestgrass (Hakonechloa macra) is a wonderful grass for shady areas.
-It offers a lovely waterfall-like habit and variegated varieties have bight gold, yellow, or white in the foliage.
-In fall, the leaves usually pick up beautiful reddish tones.
+Japanese forestgrass (Hakonechloa macra) is a wonderful grass for shade.
+It offers a lovely waterfall-like habit, and variegated varieties have bright gold, yellow, or white in the foliage.
+In fall, the leaves of these colorful shade plants usually pick up beautiful reddish tones.
 It grows best in Zones 5-9 and grows a foot tall.

 Top Picks: 'Aureola' bears bright yellow leaves with dark green edges; 'All Gold' has even brighter golden foliage.

-Plant it with: Add zing to a shady corner by planting Japanese forestgrass with a bold, golden hosta.
+Plant It With: Add zing to garden shade by planting Japanese forestgrass in shade gardens with a bold golden hosta.

-Lilyturf (Liriope) is an easy-to-grow favorite shade plant.
-Loved for its grassy foliage and spikes of blue or white flowers in late summer, as well as its resistance to deer and rabbits, lilyturf is practically a plant-it-and-forget garden resident.
+Lilyturf (Liriope) is an easy-to-grow favorite of the flowering shade plants.
+Loved for its grassy foliage and spikes of blue or white flowers in late summer, as well as its resistance to deer and rabbits, lilyturf is practically a plant-and-forget-it garden resident.
 It grows best in Zones 5-10 and grows a foot tall.

 Test Garden Tip: Lilyturf can be a fast, almost aggressive spreader when it's happy.